 Bacteriophages

-Overall, 583 contigs ≥200 nt in length were assigned to five bacteriophage families (Herelleviridae, Microviridae, Namaviridae, Picobirnaviridae and Tectiviridae) and three “unclassified Caudoviricetes” subfamilies (recently abolished Myoviridae, Podoviridae and Siphoviridae families 8) with Microviridae accounting for 83.7% (488) of these: a result suggesting that the VANA approach may not efficiently detect bacteriophages with a head and tail structure (Supplementary Table 2).
+Overall, 583 contigs ≥200 nt in length (mean size = 286 nt) were assigned to five bacteriophage families (Herelleviridae, Microviridae, Namaviridae, Picobirnaviridae and Tectiviridae) and three “unclassified Caudoviricetes” (recently abolished Myoviridae, Podoviridae and Siphoviridae families 8) with Microviridae accounting for 83.7% (488) of these: a result suggesting that the VANA approach may not efficiently detect bacteriophages with a head and tail structure (Supplementary Table 2).
 Phylogenetic analyses of the major capsid protein sequences of 30 contigs assigned to the Microviridae revealed that these could be subdivided into three groups (Figure 2): (1) one comprising 21 contigs branching with an unclassified Gokushovirinae isolate (isolate Bog1183 53; accession number: YP_009160331) recovered from a sphagnum-peat soil 50; (2) one comprising four contigs clustering with Spiroplasma virus SpV4; Acc.
 Nbr: NP_598320); and (3) one comprising five contigs grouping with two unclassified microviruses (Alces alces faeces associated microvirus MP21 4718 isolated from moose feces [Acc.
 Nbr: YP_009551424] and Fen7940 21 [Acc.
 Nbr: YP_009160412] isolated from a sphagnum-peat soil).

-Additionally, 33 contigs were assigned to the Picobirnaviridae family (Supplementary Table 2) that is comprised of viruses putatively infecting prokaryotes 51.
+Additionally, 33 contigs were assigned to the Picobirnaviridae family (Supplementary Table 2) that comprises viruses putatively infecting prokaryotes 51.
 Our phylogenetic analyses showed that three army ant contigs (for which we obtained RdRp sequences >130 aa) were unambiguously nested within the picobirnavirus clade (Supplementary Figure 2).

+Stramenopiles/alveolates/Rhizaria viruses

-A total of 152 contigs were assigned to the crucivirus group (Supplementary Table 2): a growing group of viruses that appear to have originated through recombination between circular Rep-encoding ssDNA (CRESS-DNA) viruses and RNA tombusviruses 4040.
-Phylogenetic analyses of the predicted coat protein sequences of three crucivirius-like contigs (for which we obtained CP sequences >440 aa) and representative sequences of cruciviruses showed that the ant-derived sequences clustered with two unclassified cruciviruses (Crucivirus 250 [Acc.
+A total of 152 contigs ≥200 nt in length (mean size = 282 nt) were assigned to the crucivirus group (Supplementary Table 2): a growing group of viruses that appear to have originated through recombination between circular Rep-encoding ssDNA (CRESS-DNA) viruses and RNA tombusviruses that may infect members of the stramenopiles/alveolates/Rhizaria supergroup 40.
+Phylogenetic analyses of the predicted capsid protein sequences of three crucivirius-like contigs (for which we obtained CP sequences >440 aa) and representative sequences of cruciviruses showed that the ant-derived sequences clustered with two unclassified cruciviruses (Crucivirus 250 [Acc.
 Nbr: MT263579] and Crucivirus 268 [Acc.
 Nbr: MT263584]) isolated from water and sediments in New Zealand (Supplementary Figure 2).

 Plant viruses